Cut a 3-hour video

 Process & download

-Click Process Clips → the dedicated export page opens.
+Click Process Clips → export page opens.
 Preview each clip the second it finishes.
 Grab one or ZIP them all.

 Privacy by architecture

 Not “we promise not to look.”
 Not “encrypted at rest.”
-The architecture itself makes it impossible — the file is held as a browser Blob and read by Web Workers on your CPU/GPU.
-There is no upload endpoint.
-Inspect the network tab: zero bytes of your file leave the tab.
+The core client-side architecture itself makes it physically impossible — the video file is held locally as a browser Blob and read dynamically by CPU/GPU Web Workers.
+There are zero upload APIs.
+Inspect the browser network traffic tab: zero bytes of your video ever leave the page.

-- ✓No account, no email, no cookie banner
+- ✓No account, no email, no cookie consent banners

 ClipFlixx picks the fastest path for every clip